 Our firm advises and represents companies and entrepreneurs with a broad range of business related services.
 We advise business owners, entrepreneurs, and managers on business law, start-up assistance including the formation of an entity, and on the protection of a trademark or license agreement.
 We can also assist with the process of buying or selling a business.
 Should the need arise, the Kohan Law Group is also suited to handle a variety of business dispute litigation.

-Business Startup Services
+Startup Business Law Services

 Starting a business requires thorough planning.
 Our firm assists business owners in the formation of legally sound business entities and helps entrepreneurs devise business strategies that help them achieve their goals.
 We advise on the business startup and formation process as well as issues related to selection of entity type and jurisdiction, including: